italoo97/italoo97/README.md

 </div>

 <p align="center">
-Security is treated as a supporting engineering skill, applied to safer backend design and system hardening.
+Security is a supporting engineering skill in everything I build:<br/>
+RBAC, input validation, threat modeling, and safer backend design.
 </p>

 ---

 ## 🤝 Working With Me

 I help clients who need systems that actually run in production.
 That means:

-- clear architecture
+- clear architecture and realistic estimates
-- predictable deployments
+- predictable, containerized deployments
 - code another engineer can understand and maintain

 I'm comfortable joining existing projects, improving legacy code, or building new systems with growth in mind.

 ---